Emma Clark, BA (Hons) - Author

 Signs of Nervous System Regulation

 So how do you know when your nervous system is on track?
-Experiencing true nervous system regulation looks like:
+Healthy nervous system regulation looks like:

 • Emotional Resilience and Regulation You face challenges with flexibility, bouncing back from setbacks without tipping into anxiety or depression.[*]